robertorcosta/azure-docs.pt-br/articles/container-registry/container-registry-content-trust.md

 Para habilitar a confiança de conteúdo para o registro, primeiro, navegue até o registro no portal do Azure.
 Em **Políticas**, selecione **Confiança de Conteúdo** > **Habilitada** > **Salvar**.
 Você também pode usar o comando [z acr config content-trust update][az-acr-config-content-trust-update] no CLI do Azure.

-![Habilitar a confiança de conteúdo para um registro no portal do Azure][content-trust-01-portal]
+![A captura de tela mostra a habilitação da confiança de conteúdo para um registro no portal do Azure.][content-trust-01-portal]

 ## <a name="enable-client-content-trust"></a>Habilitar a confiança de conteúdo do cliente